Musee d’Orsay – the Smart Way to Buy Tickets Cheaper and Skip The Line!

 Buying your ticket online beforehand is one of the most popular and efficient solutions for smart travelers, because this means you won’t have to spend time waiting in queue at the entrance to buy your ticket from there!

-Naturally, you might first check the official website to see the rates there, but I highly recommend getting your ticket from GetYourGuideGetYourGuide in this particular case.
+Naturally, you might first check the official website to see the rates there, but I highly recommend getting your ticket from GetYourGuide in this particular case.
 Why?
-The price is the same (16EUR) and you have a free cancellation policy (if you change your mind up to a day in advance, they will give you the money back, no questions asked, very convenient!)
+Well, you’ll be saving up money since the price for the ticket on the official website is 16€, whereas the price on GetYourGuide is €13.

 tourist spot

 All the prices and tickets in this section are for the permanent collections and exhibitions only.
-There are also temporary exhibitions at the museum and the entrance fee for them is extra and option – you can choose to visit them there on the spot.
+There are also temporary exhibitions at the museum and the entrance fee for them is extra and optional – you can choose to visit them there on the spot.
 You can check if they currently have anything going on like a concert, festival or a temporary exhibition here.

 orsay map

-PRO TIP: If you’re an art lover that loves to know interesting details about why and how the paintings were made, then I really recommend the audio guide as well.
-You can either buy the audio guide here for 6€ or just get it at the gate for 5€.
+PRO TIP: If you’re an art lover who loves to know interesting details about why and how the paintings were made, then I really recommend the audio guide as well.
+You can either buy the audio guide here for 6€ or just get it at the gate.
 I felt it added an extra layer of awesomeness when I visited by myself!

 If you don’t want to buy an official audio guide, you can get a free one online.
 I recommend this one by Rick Steves, which I find to be super good and useful.